How feeling sad can help us find more joy

 Talking to a friend also allows us to practice that skill of emotional granularity.
 By working through our feelings with someone we trust, we bring the emotions up into the light and get a closer look at them.

-Helen recommends a kind of buddy system: having a friend where you agree to listen for them without judgment, and they can do the same for you.
+Helen recommends a buddy system: a friend who listens without judgment and you can do the same for them.

 Seek out sad art

 It might seem strange, but a lot of the music I like to listen to has a melancholy tone.
-While of course, my happy dance playlist is my go-to for a Friday evening or when doing chores, in more reflective moments, my preferred tunes are songs from The National and Leonard Cohen that sound like dark shadows.
+Of course, my happy dance playlist is my go-to for a Friday evening or when doing chores.
+But in more reflective moments, I prefer The National and Leonard Cohen — songs that sound like dark shadows.
 I think that this is because those moody tunes help me access feelings that might be harder to express.
 Music reaches into our sad places, and helps us let our emotions out.

 Watching a sad movie or reading a tearjerker of a book can do the same thing.
-In a post called “Let it out” that I wrote in February of last year, ironically just a couple of weeks before Covid first hit the US, I shared a tweet from writer Chuck Wendig that suggests watching the animated movie Coco as a way to process grief.
+In a post called “Let it out” that I wrote just a couple of weeks before Covid first hit the US, I shared a tweet from writer Chuck Wendig that suggests watching the animated movie Coco as a way to process grief.
 Visual arts and poetry can also stir the emotions and help provide a kind of catharsis.
 Mark Rothko’s paintings get me every time.

 You might think that this is “cheating.”
 Am I really feeling my feelings if I’m crying over a cartoon skeleton with a guitar?
 But the truth is that sometimes it’s hard to feel our sadness directly.
 If art can help us access some of those feelings through harmony or allegory, we can experience a kind of catharsis that gives us some relief.

 What I love about Helen’s suggestions is that they offer a range of tools for dealing with difficult feelings.
-While not all of these will be available or appropriate in every situation, having options will hopefully help us navigate our sadness better.
-We can’t eliminate sadness from our lives, but we can find better ways to move through it, heal our wounds, and ultimately, find more joy.
+While not all of these will be appropriate in every situation, having options helps us navigate our sadness better.
+We can’t eliminate sadness from our lives, but we can find better ways to move through it, heal our wounds, and ultimately, more joy.

 For more ways to manage difficult emotions, check out Helen Russell’s excellent book How to be Sad.